Revolution Farms Lettuce and Salad Kits

 Pregnant women are 10 times more likely than the general population to contract listeriosis.
 For pregnant women who are Hispanic, the risk of contracting listeriosis is 24 times higher.
 And the outcomes of these illnesses can be devastating.
 Among all pregnant women, Listeria infections can cause miscarriage, stillbirth, premature birth, and infection of newborns, even if the expectant mother shows no signs of illness.

 - Should I be part of a Listeria class action suit?

 Class action suits are appropriate where all of the claimants have very similar injuries.
 This isn’t usually the case with Listeria infections.

 - What do I need to prove to win my case?

 To win a personal injury or wrongful death case for illness from contaminated food, you will need to have a laboratory-confirmed case and convincing evidence connecting your illness to a food product.
-Foods that are often the source of listeriosis poisoning include deli meats, produce, sprouts, raw milk and raw milk cheese, processed foods that are generally not reheated (ice cream, for example).
+Foods that are often the source of listeriosis poisoning include deli meats, produce, sprouts, raw (unpasteurized) milk and cheese, and processed foods that are generally not reheated such as ice cream.

 - How much money will my family and I get?

 Compensation for these cases varies depending on the severity of the illness, the age and occupation of the person who got sick and other factors.